UNI Choirs Syllabi

 • Undergraduate students (3100-2) will demonstrate their understanding of music theory and the appropriate level of performance in their major area through integration and synthesis of applied skills in ensemble performance.
 They will demonstrate increased awareness of form, style, and expression and the ability to help improve the performance of others in the ensemble applied skills in ensemble performance.
 (PLO#1, PLO#2, PLO#4)

-• Graduate students (5100-2) will demonstrate will demonstrate their understanding of music theory, music history and the appropriate level of performance in their major area through integration and synthesis of applied skills in ensemble performance.
+• Graduate students (5100-2) will demonstrate their understanding of music theory, music history and the appropriate level of performance in their major area through integration and synthesis of applied skills in ensemble performance.
 They shall demonstrate lateral thinking by applying concepts across all repertoire.
 They shall lead two sectionals with the guidance of the instructor that demonstrate readiness to lead musicians in artistic performance.
 (PLO#1, PLO#2.
 PLO#3)

 University Policies